jozanza/p8/README.md

 ## Getting Started

-You can be up-and-running in 4 steps.
-Here's a summary:
+You can be up-and-running in a few quick steps:

-#### 1. Initialize
+### 1. Initialize your project

 Create and/or adds basic fields to p8.json.